 So overall I found that psychology videos on YouTube can be anywhere on the spectrum from incredibly scientific to incredibly pseudoscientific.
 YouTube presenters are positive about the idea and science status of psychology, whether they are presenting evidence-based research or pseudoscience.This creates an odd gap between framing and content.
 I find this really interesting, as I have no idea what effect that could have on people watching those videos.
 From a negative perspective,it seems like that framing could risk spreading mixed messages about what ideas are generally accepted from psychology, and what ideas are not accepted.
 However, I don’t think there’s any research yet which can back that idea up for sure.

-P.S.
-If you want to read the full details what I did, and what videos I studied, the link is here.
+If you want to read the full details what I did, and what videos I studied, here it is: